usnistgov/blossom-nist-member/util/README.md

 the following procedure to create an AWS STS token for time-limited session for use with the `aws` utility.

-To boostrap this utility _after_ you cloned the repository, you must run the following commands to install necessary dependencies.
+To bootstrap this utility _after_ you cloned the repository, you must run the following commands to install necessary dependencies.

 ```sh